What are Iran’s cluster munitions that are penetrating Israeli defences?

 What missiles capable of carrying cluster mechanisms does Iran have?

-Yes.
 Defence analysts have described Iran’s missile programme as the Middle East’s largest and most varied.

 Developed over decades, it contains ballistic and cruise missiles and is designed to give Tehran airpower despite its lack of a modern air force.